tln/django-oscar-stripe/README.rst

 ===================================

 *This repo just supports Stripe Checkout at the moment.
 Although it should work with Stripe.js equally well, it has only been used with Checkout so far.
-It isn't complete yet.*
+It isn't complete yet.
+For instance, it currently doesn't support checkout with the stripe customer parameter.*

 This package provides integration between Stripe_ and Oscar_.
 It is currently a work-in-progress - contributions are welcome.
 Any questions, please use the Oscar mailing list: `django-oscar@googlegroups.com`_